 - Preheat the oven to 350.
 Measure out all of the ingredients and have placed nearby ready to add in at the appropriate time.
 Place the pie crust into a 9inch pie plate and flute the edges to hold the pie.
 Prick holes in the bottom of the crust with a fork and place on the middle rack in the oven and prebake the shell for 15 minutes.
 When done, remove from the oven and set aside.
 Leave the oven on 350 when you remove the pie crust.

-- While the crust is baking, set out 2 sauce pots (one small and one medium) on the stove top and also a double broiler with the bottom filled with water.
+While the crust is baking, set out 2 sauce pots (one small and one medium) on the stove top and also a double broiler with the bottom filled with water.
 Start heating the water on high until water comes to a boil.
-When it comes to a boil, place the top pan of the broiler on top and cut the heat to medium - the water beneath should still boil - but at a lower level.
+When it comes to a boil, place the top pan of the boiler on top and cut the heat to medium - the water beneath should still boil - but at a lower level.

-- While the crust is baking and the water is heating in the bottom of the double broiler, Place the milk in the small sauce pot and heat over medium heat until just about to boil - make sure to stir frequently so as not to burn the milk.
+When the crust is baking and the water is heating in the bottom of the double broiler, Place the milk in the small sauce pot and heat over medium heat until just about to boil - make sure to stir frequently so as not to burn the milk.